 ESPN’s Shams Charania reported on Monday that Bucks superstar Giannis Antetokounmpo has become “open-minded” about the possibility of leaving Milwaukee for the first time in his career.
 Subsequent reports indicated that San Antonio and Houston were two teams to monitor if Antetokounmpo requests a trade — he’s under contract through at least 2026/27, with a player option for ’27/28.

-League sources tell Kurt Helin of NBC Sports that the Rockets are open to including All-Star center Alperen Sengun as part of a potential trade for Antetokounmpo, though it’s unclear if the Bucks would instead prefer a package that includes Jalen Green.
-According to Helin, forward Jabari Smith would likely be part of any offer for the two-time MVP, and Houston has a surplus of future first-round picks that could be dangled as well.
+If the Rockets and Bucks were to discuss Antetokounmpo, it’s unclear whether Milwaukee would prefer a package that includes Jalen Green rather than Sengun, Helin writes, adding that forward Jabari Smith Jr. would likely be part of any offer for the two-time MVP.
+Houston has a surplus of future first-round picks that could be dangled as well.

 A 6’11” big man from Turkey, Sengun averaged 19.1 points, 10.3 rebounds, 4.9 assists and 1.1 steals while shooting 49.6% from the floor and 69.2% from the line in 76 regular season appearances for the Rockets this season (31.5 minutes per game).
 In his first playoff series, a first-round loss to Golden State, the 22-year-old averaged 20.9 PPG, 11.9 RPG, 5.3 APG and 1.9 SPG, converting 45.0% of his field goal attempts and 62.5% of his free throws in seven games (36.6 MPG).